The Right Message at the Right Time (Updated for 2020 and COVID-19)

 The right message: Tax day has passed ... can we help any of your clients?

-The right time: April/May just after the tax deadline
+The right time: Just after the tax deadline

 The right audience: Real Estate CPAs

 How to Reinforce Your Message